colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 While these are the minimum and suggested ratios for each level (AA &amp; AAA), interface components do not have the same contrast ratios.
 While text is 4.5:1 in WCAG AA, interface components are 3:1.

 Text requires a higher contrast because people are trying to reead it.
 Interface components do not and therefore have a lower standard.
+You can still do your best to get as close as you can to WCAG guidelines when it comes to using an accessibility checker like WAVE, WebAIM, or the Deque Accessibility Checker but having some things AAA compliant and some AA is quite alright, just as long as everything passes you're being an a11y!

 #### Forms